 Aircraft handling skills are taught in a progressive series of lessons and are the vital foundations in the development of safe, capable and competent pilots.
 Once this stage of the course has been completed a student can fly.

 Navigation training initially takes place in the local area and expands to landing at other UK airfields.
 There are numerous opportunities for our students to take part in excursions to France which many enjoy, finding that it gives greater depth to their overall experience.

 To gain a PPL students are required to complete 10 hours of solo flight initially around the local countryside leading to a Qualifying Cross Country Flight, landing at two other airports before returning to the home base.

-There are 9 multiple choice written exams and a practical radio exam all of which can be completed in house and during the course of training.
+There are 9 multiple-choice online exams and a practical radio exam all of which can be completed in-house during the course of training.
 Whilst they are generally achieved through home study, help is always available for any areas that students might find more challenging.